rei-Nempi/obsidian-mcp/README.md

 ```
 "List all my Obsidian vaults"
 "Select my main vault and analyze its structure"
+"Create a new note with automatic title extraction from content"
 "Create a daily note with template selection"
 "Search for notes about 'project planning' from last week"
 "Find and fix any broken links in my vault"